Backyard composite deck with patio furniture and umbrella

 Choosing The Right Decking For Your Home

 When considering composite decking, it’s crucial to assess its fire resistance properties.
-No decking material is entirely fireproof, but some options offer better fire resistance than others.
-Look for Class-B fire-rated materials like AZEK or Ipe, which perform well under fire conditions.
+No decking material is entirely fireproof, but some options offer far better fire resistance than others.
+In a WUI zone, look specifically for Class A-rated products like Trex Refuge or AZEK Vintage, or naturally Class A hardwoods like Ipe.

 Balancing Safety With Aesthetics And Performance